opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 networks:
   opensearch-net:
 ```
 6. The new `docker-compose-no-security.yml` file is now created which should look like the below.
 Now run the `docker-compose up` command to run the containers with new image.
-Now customer can access the self-managed OpenSearch Dashboards by hitting the EC2 endpoint with port `5601`.
+Now customer can access the self-managed dashboards by hitting the EC2 endpoint with port `5601`.
 By doing so, you can conveniently view and interact with all the saved objects
 ```yml
 version: '3'
 services: